jacobmammoliti/homelab-gcp/proj-power-rankings/README.md

 # :bar_chart: proj-power-rankings
 ## Overview
 This project is the home of the Power Rankings project.
-At its core, it is a Python script that retrieves NHL scores from the night before and posts them to a Google Sheet.
+At its core, it is a Python script that retrieves NHL scores from the night before and writes them to a BigQuery table.
 From there, linear regression is used to calculate power ratings of each time based on their season performance.
 Finally, each team is then ranked.

 ## High-Level Architecture
 ![architecture](images/architecture.png)